 (If you enjoy baking loaf cakes, check out my Carrot Loaf Cake too!)

-Do I need to use an electric mixer for this loaf cake?
+Do I need an electric mixer to make this loaf cake?

 As this recipe uses the creaming method of beating the butter and sugar until light and fluffy, I’d definitely recommend using a stand mixer or hand mixer here.
 This is because this process helps to beat air into the mixture, resulting in a lighter, well risen cake.